Vortx3735/VorTXObsidian/content/Files/RobotContainer.java/RobotContainer.java.md

-Initializing subsystems like the arm, shooter, intake, etc. with the IDs of the motors.
+RobotContainer is used for initializing subsystems like the arm, shooter, intake, etc. with the IDs of the motors.
 Initializing the command file takes in a parameter of the subsystem which you are creating a command file for.
 This should all be initialized BEFORE the constructor.
 ```Ex:
 public static Intake intake = new Intake(16);
 public static IntakeCom intakecom = new IntakeCom(intake);